csteach422/csteach422.github.io/coursework.md

     * consider choice, and explain why?
 * outline concept, research conducted to date
 * consider applicable design patterns
-* are you using any sensors etc?
+* are you using any sensors &c.?
   * how, why?
 * prototyping
   * demo current prototypes
-  * any working tests or models etc
+  * any working tests or models &c.
 * anything else to help explain your mobile app...

 **NB:** DEV week assessment will include the following: